 - Applicants talk to the CGCA about their plans before writing their applications so that we can make them aware of our concerns for their specific application.
 This allows the Applicant to include conditions to cover those concerns, where this can be done without detriment to their proposed operation.
 It also allows the CGCA to have pre-discussions with local residents.

 - Applicants ask the CGCA to review the draft application prior to submitting it to the Licensing Authority.
 This makes sure that we are able to highlight any possible misunderstanding in relation to our concerns, and that all of the conditions proposed to address these are workable.

-The result is sometimes an application that addresses all of our areas of concern so as to eliminate the need for us to submit comments.
+The result is sometimes an application that addresses all of our areas of concern, so as to eliminate the need for us to submit a representation to the Licensing Authority.
 However, if not all the concerns can be addressed without the applicant feeling that the proposed style of operation is compromised, then we seek to deal with them by condition.
-This means that at the eventual hearing the Licensing Committee only has to decide upon points that really matter to both residents (as represented by CGCA) and to the Applicant.
+This means that, at the eventual hearing, the Licensing Committee only has to decide upon points that really matter to both residents (as represented by CGCA) and to the Applicant.

-If you are considering applying for a new license, or to vary an existing one, please come and talk to us first.
+If you are considering applying for a new licence, or to vary an existing one, please come and talk to us first.